 This curriculum and instruction course provides an in-depth study of the methods and materials used in the teaching of junior and senior high school mathematics and science with a special focus on the Alberta curriculum guides for subjects.
 This course helps Math and Science pre-service teachers to understand both the theoretical and pedagogical underpinnings of their major and minor teaching area.
-Topics covered include subject integration, planning, instruction and classroom management.
-Assessment issues will receive special attention throughout the course, this emphasis includes a dedicated Master Teacher module on Assessment.
+Topics covered include subject integration, planning, instruction and classroom management, and assessment.